Below is a list of infrastructure enhancements formulated that could be made to improve permeability & safety for people who cycle in Waltham Forest.

 - Toucan or scramble crossing in Hoe St to connect Selborne Road to St Mary Road.
-Contraflow for St Mary Rd.
+Plus contraflow for St Mary Rd – completed in 2017.

 - Two way cycle track along Shernhall St to The Drive, with upgraded Forest Rd crossing, and The Drive zebra upgraded to a tiger.
 In the interim, remove 3 car parking bays in Shernhall St on northbound around 20 metres prior to the Forest Road junction, on grounds it impedes access to left turn filter and causes substantial traffic backlogs at busy periods creating significant additional dangers for pedestrians on the zebra & cycles.

 - Walthamstow Village to Markhouse Village: Toucan or tiger in Hoe St at Third Avenue/Albert Rd junction.

 - To improve permeability within Blackhorse Village: Upgrade zebra to tiger at Palmerstone Rd to support crossing between Elmsdale Rd/Northcote Rd junction.
 Completed in 2017.

 - To improve permeability within Blackhorse Village, and maintain high quality of Blackhorse Rd/Markhouse Rd link : Tiger crossing of Mission Grove at Pretoria Avenue.
 Completed in 2017.